 Hi Peter, further to your email, I'm pleased to help you upgrade.
 Before we begin, click here to enter your support PIN for security.
 [URL] Ali, SmartTechCo.

-Introduction text templates
+Introduction text example

 SMS marketing

 For marketing text messages, your first one should acknowledge that the recipient has subscribed and act as a reminder that they can unsubscribe at any time.
-You may also want to collect a double opt-in via this introduction text.
+You may also want to collect a double opt-in via this introduction SMS.

 Hi [Name], thanks for opting in to text marketing from [Business Name].
 Please reply Y to confirm.
 You can unsubscribe at any time by texting STOP to [Shortcode].